 This is learned behavior.
 And the acquisition of it has been structured in to university art departments since the end of the Second World War.
 The state of art today is, in very large measure, an unforeseen consequence of the G.I.
 Bill of Rights.
 The bill gave funds directly to returning GIs, to spend on their choice of schooling.
 Many (e.g. Wayne Thiebaud, U.S. Air Force; Richard Diebenkorn, U.S. Marine Corps) chose to study art.

 Colleges and universities competed for the funds by establishing art departments that offered the added caché of a college degree unattainable through premier atelier-style institutions like the Art Students League or the (no longer extant) Brooklyn Museum Art School.
 Consequently, the Left’s steady march through the institutions was straight on course to parade through the arts as well.
 This it did with a vengeance in the Sixties, with no sign of let-up since.
 Even institutions founded on the atelier system are succumbing to the demands of accreditation, with its attendant baggage, in the struggle to stay solvent.

 A current promo for the Pennsylvania Academy of Fine Art, the nation’s first museum and art school, states it this way: “We make artists.”
 In bold.
-Sarah Bisceli might well have shown talent before arriving at PAFA, but now she has progressed beyond all that.
-[See above.]
-She has learned how to be an artist.
-And PAFA is pleased to illustrate the efficacy of their instruction with her installation.
+Students might well have shown talent before arriving at PAFA, but by graduation they have progressed beyond all that.
+They have learned how to be an artist.
+Theirs is self-chosen identity that exists apart from the work of hands.

 In all, artists have already been converted.
 They are born again to the wrecking ball, an instrument beloved by insurgent academics.